Scythian Mythology

 Using the Chuvash vocabulary, we can explain the names of all Scythian gods mentioned by Herodotus.
 The Chuvash pantheon as an integral part of the common Turkic formed independently of the Greek, but Herodotus tries to find a similarity between the Scythian and Greek gods.
 The most worshipped goddess at the Scythians was Tabiti, who corresponds to chaste Greek Hestia, the goddess of a home.
 On this occasion, M. Rostovtsev said:

-At first glance, it seems strange to find in the Iranian pantheon a goddess with the non-Iranian name Tabithi occupying in it the highest place, while the supreme god takes only the second place (ROSTOVTZEFF M. 1922, 107).
+At first glance, it seems strange to find in the Iranian pantheon a goddess with the non-Iranian name Tabiti occupying the highest place, while the supreme god takes only the second place (ROSTOVTZEFF M. 1922, 107).

-M. Rostovtsev gave his elucidation of this fact, which apparently did not satisfy V. Abayev.
-Looking for parallels between the Scythian and Ossetian mythology, Abayev found a match for Hestia and Tabiti in the Ossetian deity of hearth and a chain.
+M. Rostovtsev gave his explanation to this fact, which apparently did not satisfy V. Abaev, and he, looking for parallels between the Scythian and Ossetian mythologies, sees a correspondence between Hestia and Tabiti in the Ossetian deity of the hearth and chain of fire named Safa.
 His presentation of making the chain to the people is especially accentuated (A. ABAYEV V.I.
 1979, 10).

 Dmitry Rajewsk mentions Herodotus' words about especially sacred oaths of the Scythians (τάς βασιλτηίας ίστίαζ) as oats for "Royal Hestias", this is the oats for Tabiti (RAYEVSKIY D. 2006, 65).
-He also explains that the mirror in the hand of the goddess by the existence of a wedding ritual and other ceremonies related to marriage, present an essential traditional attribute (ibid.
+He also explains the presence of a mirror in the hand of the goddess by the existence of a wedding ritual and other rituals associated with marriage, in which the mirror is present as an integral traditional attribute (ibid.
 73).
 As you can see, the modern Chuvash tradition is directly linked to the custom of the Scythians.

 At right: The interior of a Bulgar cave sanctuary on the Dniester River near the village of Stinka.
 The sketch of the Valentyn Stetsyuk.
 1989.